 L POSE HANDSTAND TRAINING

-We’re all aware about the importance of taking baby steps when we have a bigger goal we’d like to achieve.
-L Pose Handstand Training falls under that very category when it comes to taking steps towards Handstand.
+We’re all aware of the importance of taking baby steps when we have a bigger goal we’d like to achieve.
+L Pose Handstand training falls under that category when it comes to taking steps towards Handstand.
 Matt refers to L Pose as the “first entrance to handstand.”
 Before you take flight, practicing L Pose in different planes is one of the best ways to really prepare and understand the biomechanics involved in the posture.
 Practicing L Pose on your back provides a more controlled opportunity to learn how to really engage the hip flexors and core muscles.

 HANDSTAND & MEDITATION

 ONLINE YOGA IMMERSION

 - Learn the most effective drills to safely build your Handstand